How does one begin to describe herself?

 In a larger nutshell:

 In 2009, I graduated with a Bachelor’s of Science in Biology and was totally unsure of what I wanted to do.
 Medical school?
-Epidemiology?
+Marine biology?
 Literally no idea.
 Soon after graduation I became very active in the fitness [CrossFit] community and attended various specialty certification seminars ranging from powerlifting to nutrition.
 I soon realized my adoration for fitness and nutrition which led me to apply for my Master of Public Health (MPH), concentrating in social behavior and community health.

 While in school, I completed two nutrition policy-focused internships and was ultimately hired to coordinate the state’s food policy council, manage and direct statewide farm to school projects, and coordinate the WIC Vegetables and Fruits Check Program.
-I graduated with my MPH in December 2012 and completed an Integrative Nutrition Health Coach certification in 2014.
+I graduated with my MPH in December 2012 and completed a Health Coach certification in 2014.
 I stayed with my food policy position for almost 4 years, working to impact nutrition at schools and institutions, increase access to local, fresh whole-food items, and in general, help to develop policy and programs that positively affect the food system and the health of populations.

 So.. what is Edible Intellect?